Churchill River (Atlantic): Names

-The Innu name of the river is Mishtashipu or Mishta-shipu ("Grand River") among the Labrador Innu and Patshishetshuanau-shipu ("Churchill Falls River") among the Central Innu, the Labrador Métis (NunatuKavut), and Nunatsiavut.
-The latter name was formerly calqued into English as the Grand River, the name commonly used by locals.
+The Innu name of the river is Mishtashipu or Mishta-shipu ("Grand River") among the Labrador Innu and Patshishetshuanau-shipu ("Churchill Falls River") among the Central Innu.
+NunatuKavummiut of (NunatuKavut), and Nunatsiavummiut of Nunatsiavut called it Kuunga-angijuk (the Big River).
+The latter name was formerly calqued into English as the Grand River, the name commonly used by english speaking locals.

 In 1821, Captain William Martin of HM brig Clinker renamed the river the Hamilton River after the then-current commodore-governor of Newfoundland Charles Hamilton.
 The name gradually supplanted use of the Grand River before being replaced on 1 February 1965 by provincial premier Joey Smallwood.
 Smallwood renamed it the "Churchill River" after the former British prime minister Winston Churchill ahead of the beginning of construction on the river's major hydroelectric project.

 In 2022, MHA Perry Trimper called for Churchill's name to be removed from the river in favour of either "Grand River" or its Innu name.